 First, one must be alone to write, paint, or learn music.
 Studies of young talented people show that part of the reason they become so talented is that they do not mind being alone to develop their skill, such as practicing music or studying math.
 Normally, only those who can tolerate being alone are able to master the symbolic content of their domain.

-The physicist Freeman Dyson wrote that when writing, he closes the door, but when doing science, he leaves it open—“up to a point you welcome being interrupted because it is only by interacting with other people that you get anything interesting done.”
+The physicist Freeman Dyson wrote that when writing, he closes the door, but when doing science, he leaves it open, because as he once wrote, “up to a point you welcome being interrupted because it is only by interacting with other people that you get anything interesting done.”

-Silicon Valley is the hub of computing because of the personal interaction that can take place between the many talented people residing there, Seattle and the Boston area are homes to an abundant number of software companies, while Princeton is home to some of the brightest physicists.
-I also notice a lot of trainers seem to be based in or near Greensboro, NC—is there something going on there that attracts a large number of trainers?
+For example, Silicon Valley is the hub of computing because of the personal interaction that can take place between the many talented people residing there.
+Seattle, Silicon Valley, and the Boston area are homes to an abundant number of software companies, while Princeton is home to some of the brightest physicists.

-Even though we can transfer information via books, papers, mail, etc., certain geographic locations remain strong hubs for knowledge domains in that people with the same interests can interact with each other on a face-to-face basis.
-Will these hubs start dispersing with email and the internet?
-It will be interesting to see if the catalyst for creativity is the face-to-face interactions or just being able to interact.
+Even though we can transfer information via the internet, books, papers, etc., certain geographic locations remain strong hubs for knowledge domains in that people with the same interests can interact with each other on a face-to-face basis.

 C r e a t i v e P r o c e s s